 President, Massachusetts Chapter of the American Academy of Pediatrics

-Whether your children will be attending school in person each day, learning remotely, or a mixture of both, it will be important to prepare them mentally for what’s ahead and set some expectations.
+It will be important to prepare them mentally for what’s ahead and set some expectations.
 Parents know that the school year provides more than just academics for children.
 It also helps them develop important social and emotional skills that can’t be duplicated remotely.
 School also provides structure to daily life and an opportunity for children to participate in activities they love.
 Here are some tips on helping your kids adjust emotionally to returning to school this fall.

 Practice Wearing Masks

 Let your children know that the problems that are affecting them will not last forever.
 Encourage them to stay positive.
-If possible, help them replicate some of the activities they miss.
-You could suggest organizing games in the backyard with neighborhood kids or putting on a play in the basement for family members.

 Practice Model Behavior

 Everyone in the family has to be aware of how easily Covid-19 can spread.
 Demonstrating to your children key safety measures, such as wearing a face mask, practicing proper social distancing, and frequent hand-washing will help them understand the importance of taking precautions and make it easier for them to adapt to these protocols at school.

 Not every child will adjust easily to the school changes caused by Covid-19.
 Talk to your child about how school is going and look for changes like excessive crying or irritation, sadness or worry, changes in eating or sleeping habits, or difficulty concentrating – which could be signs that your child is struggling with stress or anxiety.
 Check to see if your school provides mental health services to students in need of support.
 You can also ask your pediatrician for help with mental health resources if they are needed.

 (Resources to help children with mask-wearing)